-4. No logos on the back collar of jerseys like Arizona, Buffalo, and Minnesota do now, that's a bad trend.
+4. No logos on the back collar of jerseys like Arizona and Buffalo do now, that's a bad trend.

 I still identify the Bills with their red helmets from their glory days in the late 80s / early 90s.
 So that is the primary change here.
 Also dropped the logo from the back collar of the jersey just can’t be seen in these images, and tried to make their stripe pattern uniform across the helmet, jersey, and pants.

 I hate the tiger stripes on the helmet.
 Before all of these crazy ugly uniforms came about, the tiger stripe helmet was the first crazy/ugly/stupid design out there.
 Plus they have a great tiger head logo they hardly use that would be perfect on the helmet.
 Not sure why they have black jerseys, the orange ones look much better.
 Dumped the Bengals B logo on the chest in favor of the wordmark.
 I can handle the tiger stripe sleeves and pants stripes, it’s an innovative way to incorporate their identity instead of a traditional stripe style.
 On the white jerseys I dumped the orange shoulders, kept it limited to the sleeves.
 They’d look 100 times better with this design over their current one.

 First thing is swapping out the navy blue in favor of the original royal blue, works much better and the navy and orange looks too much like Chicago.
 While I’ve gotten used to their side stripe jersey design over the past 10+ years, it doesn’t mean it’s good, or that it can’t be improved.
-So I basically went with a recreation of their 1970's jersey, with the different color sleeves, but keeping the current logo in place.
+So I basically went with a pretty basic and plain design, bringing in a more traditional stripe set on the helmet, jersey, and pants and socks.